-How to Track Bipolar Patterns (And What Most People Get Wrong)
+How to Track Bipolar Patterns (What Most Get Wrong)

 Most people start tracking bipolar because their psychiatrist suggested it, or because they want to understand why last month fell apart.
 Both are good reasons.
 The problem is that most of the advice on how to do it is either too vague (“just log how you feel”) or too clinical to actually stick with.